dapr/docs/daprdocs/content/en/reference/components-reference/supported-cryptography/local-storage.md

 ## Component format

 The purpose of this component is to load keys from a local directory.

 The component accepts as input the name of a folder, and loads keys from there.
-Each key is in its own file, and when users request a key with a given name, Dapr will load the file with that name.
+Each key is in its own file, and when users request a key with a given name, Dapr loads the file with that name.

+Supported file formats:

+- PEM with public and private keys (supports: PKCS#1, PKCS#8, PKIX)
+- JSON Web Key (JWK) containing public, private, or symmetric keys
+- Raw key data for symmetric keys

 {{% alert title="Note" color="primary" %}}
 This component uses the cryptographic engine in Dapr to perform operations.
 Although keys are never exposed to your application, Dapr has access to the raw key material.